-Author | Speaker | Arts Consultant
+Author | Keynote Speaker | Founder & CEO

-Ashley is a Nationally Board Certified Teacher and holds a Master of Education degree from Loyola University Maryland and a Bachelor of Music degree from James Madison University.
-She also holds certifications in Arts Integration and the Kodály approach.
+Prior to founding A. Cuthbertson Consulting, Ashley spent 12 years as a PK-12 general music, choral, and band educator and served as a district teacher leader and adjunct professor at Loyola University Maryland and the University of Maryland Baltimore County.
+She is a Nationally Board Certified Teacher and holds a Master of Education from Loyola University Maryland and a Bachelor of Music from James Madison University, with additional certifications in Arts Integration and the Kodály approach.

 Born and raised in the Washington, DC metropolitan area, Ashley enjoys attending concerts and shows, trying new restaurants, and traveling—especially anywhere with a beach.